NateEag/how-i-code/drafts/specifications.rst

 the canonical version of the spec.

-I have also considered an idea I have nicknamed the 'specref' - a reference to a particular section of the spec, including a version number.
+I have also considered an idea I have nicknamed the 'specref' - a reference to a particular section of the spec, supporting an optional version number.

 The format for the specref is as yet undefined.
-Path access is not an unreasonable idea, as it provides both hierarchy and could map nicely to keeping disparate documents in the project repo that are used to collectively generate the full spec.
+Path access is not an unreasonable idea, as it provides hierarchy and could map nicely to keeping disparate documents in the project repo that are used to collectively generate the full spec.
 You would still need a reasonable prefix, though, and one that reads cleanly in code comments. spec[@version]:feature/section/subsection[:startPos[:endPos]]?
 An example might look like spec@1.0.0:contacts-import/csv/validations/.
 Start/stop indices are probably too simplistic, but maybe instead we should ban them and force you to